 2. Pure AI-paste with no editing

-Reviewers can spot ChatGPT-cadence content fast: lists of 3-5 generic items, “in conclusion” closers, no images, no first-person voice.
+Reviewers spot unedited LLM cadence fast: lists of 3-5 generic items, “in conclusion” closers, no images, no first-person voice, no specific numbers.
 This is the single most common 2025-2026 rejection trigger.
+AI as a drafting tool is fine; AI as a publishing button is not.

-How to spot it: Read 5 of your pages out loud.
-If they sound like the same author wrote all five and nothing surprises you, it’s the AI cadence reviewers are trained on.
+How to spot it: read 5 of your pages out loud.
+If they sound like the same author wrote all five and nothing surprises you, that’s the cadence reviewers are trained to flag.

 3. The site has no clear purpose

-How to spot it: Show your homepage to someone who doesn’t know you.
-Ask them “who is this for and what will they get?”
-If they hesitate, your site lacks a clear declared purpose.
+How to spot it: show your homepage to someone who doesn’t know you.
+Ask “who is this for and what will they get?”
+If they hesitate, your site lacks a declared purpose.

 4. Pages exist but aren’t navigable

-20 articles with no category pages, no internal links, no related posts, no sidebar — reviewers can’t browse around.
+20 articles with no category pages, no internal links, no related posts, no menu — reviewers can’t browse around.
 The crawl looks like a flat list of orphans.

 5. Thin pages disguised as “content”

-Pages with one paragraph + an image, tag archives with 1-2 results, empty author pages, category pages with no description, search results pages exposed to crawlers.
-These all dilute the average.
+Pages with one paragraph plus an image, tag archives with 1-2 results, empty author pages, category pages with no description, and search-result pages exposed to crawlers all drag down the average.
+On mobile, overlapping or tiny text triggers a separate “Site Behavior: Navigation” flag, and because reviewing is largely mobile-first now, the phone layout is often what a reviewer sees first.

-How to spot it: Run site:yourdomain.com and click 10 random results.
-If 3+ feel auto-generated or 1-screen-long, that’s your dilution.
+How to spot it: run site:yourdomain.com, click 10 random results, and open the same pages on a phone.
+If 3+ feel auto-generated, are 1-screen-long, or are unreadable on mobile, that’s your dilution.

 6. Topic conflicts with AdSense policy

 Even if the page is excellent, certain topics (medical claims, copyright-borderline downloads, regulated finance/crypto advice) won’t pass review.
-This is rare and a different rejection wording usually appears — but sometimes “low value” is the catch-all.
+This is rarer and usually comes with different rejection wording — but “low value” is sometimes the catch-all.

 Shortest path to fix